jgrafton/svlug_kvm/README.md

 libvirt is the glue that binds it all together.
 It provides the API to create, destroy, and manage virtual machines.

-### kvm / qemu installation
+### KVM / QEMU Installation
-Debian and Ubuntu are my preferred workstation Linux distro's and RHEL / CentOS for server distro's.
+While CentOS is my preferred server linux distribution, I generally prefer Debian or Ubuntu on the desktop.
+Most of these procedures apply to both.

 ## CentOS
     sudo yum install kvm virt-manager libvirt virt-install qemu-kvm xauth dejavu-lgc-sans-fonts